metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 ## Helpers

-Stored in the `/lib/umi` folder there are some pre made helpers you can use to make your development easier.
+Located in the `/lib/umi` folder there are some pre made helpers you can use to make your development easier.

-Umi is split up into several components which can be called in different scenarios.
+Umi helpers are split up into several areas which can be called in different scenarios.

+### Transaction Helpers

 #### sendAndConfirmWithWalletAdapter()

 Passing a transaction into `sendAndConfirmWithWalletAdapter()` will send the transaction while pulling the latest walletAdapter state from the zustand `umiStore` and will return the signature as a `string`.
 This can be accessed in both `.ts` and `.tsx` files.

 The function also provides and locks in the commitment level across `blockhash`, `send`, and `confirm` if provided.
-By default `confirmed` is used if no value is passed.
+By default the commitment level of `confirmed` is used if no value is passed.

-We also have a `skipPreflight` flag that can be enabled.

-If using priority fees it would best to set them here so they can globally be used by the send function or to remove them entirely if you do not wish to use them.
+There is also a `skipPreflight` flag that can be enabled if you need to debug failing transactions on chain.
+For more information about transactions errors you can view this guide [How to Diagnose Transaction Errors on Solana](/guides/general/how-to-diagnose-solana-transaction-errors).

+`sendAndConfirmWithWalletAdapter()` comes ready for priority fees via the `setComputeUnitPrice` instruction.
+These should reviewed and possibly adjusted or removed depending on your situation.

 ```ts
 import useUmiStore from '@/store/useUmiStore'